cch71/smugmug_rs/README.md

 ## License

-Licensed under either of <a href="LICENSE-APACHE">Apache License, Version 2.0</a> or <a href="LICENSE-MIT">MIT license</a> at your option.
+Licensed under either of <a href="LICENSE-APACHE">Apache License Version 2.0</a> or <a href="LICENSE-MIT">MIT license</a> at your option.

 ## Contributions